 Samana vayu – abdominal work and belly breathing (kapalabhati or bastrika) to generate digestive fire

 Legs raised slowly up and down, either one at a time or together.
 Legs together could also move in a circular windmill pattern.

 Apana vayu – forward folds, twists, and mula bandha (abdominal lock) to send prana down into the earth and out into the world

-My teacher, Nick Beem, a student of Rod Stryker, introduced the yoga of sun, moon, and fire in a six-week series in the spring of 2015, and announced that he was devising an annual curriculum for his teaching at Grateful Yoga in Evanston that would focus on one of these aspects of yoga each season: moon with a mind focus (autumn), sun with a prana focus (winter), and fire with an abdominal focus (spring).
-The summer focus in Nick’s teaching would be on the whole body, its anatomy and physiology, from toes to the head.
-He has been following this pattern for several years now and I think it works very well because it is in tune with the world in which we live and our how bodies relate to each season.
+My teacher, Nick Beem, a student of Rod Stryker, introduced the yoga of sun, moon, and fire in a six-week series in the spring of 2015, and later devised an annual curriculum for his teaching at Grateful Yoga in Evanston that would focus on one of these aspects of yoga each season: summer body focus (anatomy), autumn moon focus (mind), winter sun focus (prana), spring fire focus (transformation).

-At the end of the six-week sun, moon, and fire series Nick challenged the students to take one of the practices from the series and do it at home for 30 days.
+At the end of the six-week “sun, moon, and fire” series Nick challenged the students to take one of the practices from the series and do it at home for 30 days.
 I chose the vayu practice from the solar/prana segment and worked out the following sequence at home for 30 days from May 24 to June 28, 2015.
 The asanas I chose for each vayu were designed to enable me to flow from one to the next (a vinyasa) as an aid in motor memory.
 (Of course, I was simultaneously attending yoga classes, so these weren’t the only poses I did for 30 days!).
+Here was my practice.